 The local funeral home is a major social center in "the Burg", the neighborhood where Stephanie's parents and grandmother, Joe Morelli and his family, and many others live.
 A particularly interesting viewing is guaranteed to turn into a major neighborhood gathering.

 Stephanie has been forced to do this twice.
 Both times, she had to ditch all her clothing due to it becoming filthy and/or soaked, and both times she could get replacement outerwear, but no bra or panties.
 Stephanie found the experience strange and a bit embarrassing.
-Ranger and Morelli had a different point of view.
+Not surprisingly, Ranger and Morelli had a different point of view about Stephanie wearing Vapor Wear.
+And her mother seemed more worried about Stephanie losing her bra than by her being held captive by killers.

 When spending the night in Ranger's apartment (Ranger isn't there), Stephanie checks out his wardrobe and doesn't find any underpants.
 After that she spends a lot of time speculating about whether he wears any or not.